 We are proud to be a Gallery that is locally embedded and globally connected.
-Our vision is to ensure Whitechapel Gallery claims a distinctive and radical position in the wider social and cultural landscape, building on its pioneering history while translating and animating it for our time.
+Our vision is to ensure Whitechapel Gallery continues to claim a distinctive and radical position in the wider social and cultural landscape, building on its pioneering history while translating and animating it for our time.